-Helping Preserve Your Long-Lasting Oral Health
+Helping Preserve Your Long-Lasting Oral Health at Our Bay Shore Dentistry

 While it’s always our top priority to try and save your natural teeth whenever possible, sometimes oral health concerns such as advanced periodontal disease makes removing affected teeth the ideal option.
 Whether other issues like impacted wisdom teeth, injury or decay have damaged your teeth beyond traditional restoration, extraction helps restore your smile to its optimal health.